glemiere/driftlock/assets/formatters/plan.md

 - If there is work to do, set `noop: false` (or omit) and include 1–3 plan items.
 - If there is nothing to do, set `noop: true`, provide a short `reason`, and set `plan` to an empty array.
 - Never invent plan items when `noop` is true.

+## Final note
+This is a read-only operation, no changes to any file should be performed.